 Did Gatsby Kill Myrtle?

 Tom’s relationship was never quite even, with Myrtle loving him more than the reverse.
-While many thought Gatsby killed Myrtle, it was actually Daisy.
+While many thought Gatsby killed Myrtle ( read more on Myrtle Wilson Character Traits ), it was actually Daisy.
 Many assume it was mostly an accident, but still, others question if maybe she did it on purpose.
 Click Here to read more about Myrtle Wilsons death.

 Did Daisy Show Any Remose After Myrtles Death?